Dana Foundation: The Dana Alliance for Brain Initiatives

 The Dana Foundation supported the Dana Alliance for Brain Initiatives (which included the European Dana Alliance for the Brain), a nonprofit organization of leading neuroscientists committed to advancing public awareness about the progress and promise of brain research, from 1993 to 2022.

 Grant programs

-In 2022, the Dana Foundation moved away from grants for research to grants that aim to strengthen neuroscience's positive role in the world.
+In 2022, the Dana Foundation pivoted from research grants to grants that advance neuroscience.
 Current grants fall under three categories.

-NextGen: To develop a new generation of interdisciplinary experts who shepherd neuroscience uses for a better world.
+NexGen grants

+NexGen grants support researchers expanding neuroscience into future generations.
 Its current major project is creating Dana Centers for Neuroscience & Society.

+Frontier grants

-Frontiers: To grow capacity for informed public reflection on emerging neuroscience and neurotechnology.
-Its projects include Judicial Seminars on Emerging Issues in Neuroscience, which provide state and federal judges in the US with a better understanding of the role neuroscience may play in making legal determinations in the courts, from the admissibility of neuroimaging evidence to decisions about criminal culpability.
+Frontier grants are intended to support informing the public about emerging neuroscience and neurotechnology.
+Its projects include Judicial Seminars on Emerging Issues in Neuroscience, which seek to provide state and federal judges in the US understanding into the role that neuroscience may play in making legal determinations.
 The foundation also provides funding for the Royal Society's Neuroscience and the Law program in the UK.

-Education: To spark interest and support education around neuroscience and the many ways it interfaces with our everyday lives.
-Its projects include the annual Brain Awareness Week, next held March 11-17, 2024.
+Educational grants

+Educational grants fund advancements and research in neuroscience, such as Brain Awareness Week.